PeopleMakeCulture/Fullstack-Notes/FS-Intro-to-Git.md

 	- forking - 'i want to work on my version of this project'

 Misc:
-	//Game of life - can you make it adjustable size?
+	- Game of life - can you make it adjustable size?

-// git branch -f master HEAD~3 //